About Out for Undergrad

 Our students.
 To build an outstanding class of students, each year we set out to find, recruit, and hand-pick a highly diverse class of very high-performing LGBTQ students from campuses across the United States.
 Our students generally have outstanding track records of achievement and represent an outstanding pool of talent.
-Applications for our 2016 class have now closed.
-Applications for our 2017 class will open in March 2017.

 Our events.
 We invite admitted O4U students to take part in a weekend-long professional program, which partner firms in each industry help us produce and offer.
 This year we will host four unique professional conferences -- incredible opportunities for talented young people to meet, learn, and grow:

 - O4U Marketing, for students pursuing careers in marketing, digital, and consumer product companies, at PepsiCo in Chicago.

 - O4U Tech, for students pursuing careers in software development and technology, at Twitter in San Francisco.

 - O4U Business, for students pursuing careers in finance, management consulting, and professional services, at Goldman Sachs in New York City.